rome/tools/website/src/pages/lint/rules/noStringCaseMismatch.md

 # noStringCaseMismatch (since v11.0.0)

-Checks for expressions modifying the case of a string in test expression of conditional statements with non-compliant value.
+Disallow comparison of expressions modifying the string case with non-compliant value.

 ## Examples